ibaaj/pi-nesy/README.md

 - **MNIST-Addition-k Values:**
   To experiment with different values of `k`, modify `"mnist_addition_k"` (the default is set to `100 15 4 2 1`).

-The `config.json` file also contains hyperparameters for Pi-NeSy's neural network, settings for possibilistic learning, and directory paths for data, temporary files, and results. **Do not modify** the following parameters:
+The `config.json` file also contains hyperparameters for Π-NeSy's neural network, settings for possibilistic learning, and directory paths for data, temporary files, and results. **Do not modify** the following parameters:
 - `"library"` — Specifies your chosen backend.
 - `"problem_studied"` — Indicates the current neuro-symbolic problem being executed.